manojnd9/rtsp-object-detection/README.md

 ![database_schema](docs/images/database_schema.png)

 This represents the data model of the input streaming session and detection results.
 The detection results in this implementation shows some important parameters of detected results.
 However this is not limited to the defined model.
-With the help of `alembic` migrations, this schema, both tables can be exapanded based on the requirement, without damanging current data present in the database.
+With the help of `alembic` migrations, this schema, both tables can be expanded based on the requirement, without damanging current data present in the database.

 Every `streamed frame` is stored with following folder structure and filenaming: